engraving-challenges/estrella/README.md

 it does *not* pose real engraving difficulties but *still* has some basic challenges built-in, such as polyphonic settings and a rather large number of articulations.

+**Important:** please make sure you read the [instructions](http://github.com/engraving-challenges/main/blob/master/README.md#instructions) before starting work!

 You can find the score in the [estrella.png](estrella.png) file.

 ---

-As the rules and workflows aren't fully tested yet, please check back with someone else before starting work.

 Please remember: this is a challenge and only partly a contest.
 There is no deadline.
 The point is to try creating the most beautiful engraving with notation package of your choice,